 Allocation and use efficiency development

 IWRM at district and local levels.
 This training will focus on practical skills, approaching TVET (Technical and Vocational Education and Training) activities, and providing skills that can be used directly in improving living conditions for local communities.
 Training sessions are shorter than above, more hands-on, and probably offered professional practitioners in water.
-A gender focussed sustainable water management will be a common module to be used in all the training programme which will aim to enhance gender skills of the officials and staffs engaged in dealing with water management at the local level.
+A gender focused sustainable water management will be a common module to be used in all the training programme which will aim to enhance gender skills of the officials and staffs engaged in dealing with water management at the local level.
 Some of these training sessions will be arranged together with appropriate line ministries and staff.
+All training sessions must include topics for clarifying the roles of duty bearers and right-holders toward improved understanding of an accountable IWRM regime in Somalia.
 Sessions may have the following focuses:

 Operation and maintenance of rural water supply and sanitation